Cleo Laine: Personal life and death

-In 1946, Laine married George Langridge, a roof tiler, with whom she had a son, Stuart.
+In 1946, Laine married George Langridge, a roof tiler, with whom she had a son.
 The couple divorced in 1957.
 Her son predeceased her, in 2019, aged 72.

-In 1958, she married John Dankworth and the couple had two children together, bassist Alec Dankworth and singer Jacqui Dankworth.
-They were married until his death on 6 February 2010.
-That same day, Laine performed at a concert at The Stables to mark the venue's 40th anniversary.
-She then announced Dankworth's death at the end of the show to the shock of the audience.
+In 1958, she married John Dankworth, and the couple had two children, bassist Alec Dankworth and singer Jacqui Dankworth.
+They remained married until his death on 6 February 2010.
+That same day, Laine performed at a concert at The Stables to mark the venue's 40th anniversary, and announced Dankworth's death at the end of the show to the shock of the audience.

-Laine died at her home in Wavendon, on 24 July 2025, at the age of 97.
+Laine died at her home in Wavendon, on 24 July 2025, aged 97.